bettr-casino/slots-game-plugins/Unity/Assets/Bettr/Editor/templates/mechanics/wildsreels/ORCHESTRATION_EXAMPLE.md

 - `TransformReelsToWild(reels)`: Transforms the designated reels into wild reels, replacing all symbols on those reels with wild symbols.
 - `CalculateAndDisplayPayout()`: Calculates the final payout based on the new winning combinations and displays the result with celebratory animations.
 - `BonusRoundTriggered()`: Handles transitions to a bonus round (if triggered), such as free spins, with possible guaranteed wild reels.
+- `ResetToIdleState()`: Resets the game to the idle state after the payout or bonus round is completed, ready for the next spin.

 ---